Summary of Blog

 Steel Production

-The steel manufacturing industry is one of the largest in the world.
 Steel is primarily derived from iron ore, with 98% of mined iron ore being used to manufacture steel.
-This is a general overview of how steel is produced.
-In addition to being two of the most energy and carbon-intensive businesses, the steel and cement industries are also two of the top air polluters in the world.Â
+In addition to being two of the most energy and carbon-intensive businesses, the cement and steel industries are also two of the top air polluters in the world.Â

 The steel sector is India’s third-largest contributor to air pollution and one of the primary causes of industrial pollution, emitting the most carbon dioxide.
 Steel, in particular, requires coal for energy.
-Therefore, burning coal produces large emissions.
 Steel plants emit various air pollutants, including particulate matter (PM2.5 and PM10), carbon dioxide, sulfur, nitrogen, and CO.

 Though the agricultural industry is critical to generating enough food for the world’s population, it is also one of the most harmful sectors on the planet.
 Farming-related contamination has a range of origins, forms, and impacts, one of the most common and significant being air pollution. Â